BlueSkyDefender/Depth3D/README.md

 This Mod allows for Depth Map Based 3D like What Nvidia does with Compatibility Mode 3D and Kind of what TriDef Does with Power 3D.

 http://reshade.me/compatibility
-At this link look for Depth Map compatibility.
+At this link look for Depth Map Compatibility.

 SET YOUR RESOLUTION FIRST.
 Turn Off DOF in all games if possible.
 Unless you want to know how it feels to be neer sighted.